RadoBuransky/sheetgraph/README.md

 **The optional third column** is used as link label if exists.
 You can also add more columns to store **other link properties**.

-### Graph sheet
+### Settings sheet

-This optional sheet must be named `graph` and contains two columns where the first column contains setting key and the second column contains setting value.
+This optional sheet must be named `settings` and contains two columns where the first column contains setting key and the second column contains setting value.
 List of available settings follows.

 | Setting key           | Description                                                                                |